-The optimum temperature for baby’s bedroom is between 16 and 20 degrees Celsius.
+The optimum baby room temperature is between 16 and 20 degrees Celsius.
 This can feel slightly chilly to some but has been proven to ensure a safe and comfortable sleep for your child.
 As tempting as it is to swaddle your baby in blanket after blanket, and turn the thermostat up, a cooler room is much more beneficial.

 First of all, it is important to plan ahead and have some type of thermometer in your baby’s room to make it easier for you to keep the bedroom at the right temperature for babies.
 There are plenty of options available on the market which are multi-purpose, too.
-They can simultaneously work as night lights and can change colour to alert you to whether the room is at the right room temperature for babies.
+They can simultaneously work as night lights and can change colour to alert you to whether the room is at the right baby sleeping temperature.

 Related: How To Decorate Your Child’s Bedroom

-How to achieve the perfect room temperature for babies
+How to achieve the perfect baby room temperature

 - Layer up